BerenMillidge/MaterialCulture/README.md

 The paper can be found here: https://psyarxiv.com/rchaf/

-This is joint work with Axel Constant, Alec Tshantz, and Andy Clark.
+This is joint work with Axel Constant, [Alec Tschantz](https://github.com/alec-tschantz) and Andy Clark.

 If you find this paper or the code useful, please cite us as:
 ```